Epidemiology PhD

 *

-All entering students are expected to have already completed introductory and intermediate level epidemiology and biostatistics courses as part of their master’s program or must enroll in these courses, or their equivalents, as additional requirements.
+All entering students are expected to have already completed introductory and intermediate level epidemiology and biostatistics courses and introductory statistical computing courses as part of their master’s program or must enroll in these courses, or their equivalents, as additional requirements.
 These courses will be counted as electives for the program.

 Foundational Public Health Learning Objectives: PBHL 501 is only required for students who do not have a degree from a CEPH accredited school.